 In a sample, the programme led to 1,900 patients being identified, with action taken to change the medication they had been prescribed.

-I hope that by telling more people about them, we can help NHS staff make sustainable, evidence-based changes which could easily improve the quality of patient care.
+I hope that by telling more people about improvement science tools, we can help NHS staff make sustainable, evidence-based changes which could easily raise the quality of patient care.